Huanbo-Sun/Haptics-for-Robots-Insight/README.md

 # Insight: A Haptic Sensor Powered by Vision and Machine Learning
 This project shows the principle desing of [Insight]https://www.youtube.com/watch?v=lTAJwcZopAA&t=3s).
 It is a soft thumb-sized haptic sensor that can enbable robots feel directional force distributions all over a 3D conical surface.

-The paper is titled "[A soft thumb-sized vision-based sensor with accurate all-round force perception](https://rdcu.be/cHCl9)", published at [Nature Machine Intelligence, 2022](https://rdcu.be/cHCl9).
+The paper is titled "[A soft thumb-sized vision-based sensor with accurate all-round force perception](https://rdcu.be/cHCl9)", published at [*Nature Machine Intelligence*, 2022](https://rdcu.be/cHCl9).

 <p align="center"><img src="Pics/HumanThumb.png" width="182.265" height="200">